meckeeble/Astrodolts/README.md

 # Astrodolts
-After much work on my BombJump respository, I'm making a game from it.
-This project has been through several iterations evolving from a now defunct repo
+This project has been through several iterations evolving from a now defunct repo to a game with as potential commercial release.
-I began work on the concept for proper at the start of November.

 Local multiplayer in action:
 https://vimeo.com/493678840